New Research Shows that Bio-Based Fibers May Be Worse for the Environment than Plastics

 Bio-Based Materials May Not Be as Eco-Friendly as Believed

-To help fill this gap, a study published in Environmental Science and Technology looked into how traditional polyester fibres and two bio-based fibres—viscose (also known as rayon) and lyocell—affect earthworms, a species that is essential for maintaining healthy soils worldwide.
+To help fill the gap of knowledge, a study published in Environmental Science and Technology looked into how traditional polyester fibres and two bio-based fibres—viscose (also known as rayon) and lyocell—affect earthworms, a species that is essential for maintaining healthy soils worldwide.

 The findings were surprising.
 At high concentrations, about 30% of earthworms died after 72 hours of exposure to polyester fibres.
 But the death rates were even higher for the bio-based fibres: up to 60% for lyocell and 80% for viscose.